CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-uniform.rst

 8. Select the number of random starts to use, based on available time.
 Recall that using more random starts is likely to produce a design that is closer to the overall best optimum.

-9. When the SDOE module has created the design(s) and the left window **Created Designs** is populated with the new design(s).
+9. After the SDOE module has created the design(s), the left window **Created Designs** is populated with the new design(s).
 These can be viewed with the **View** option, where the plot now shows the **History Data** with one symbol, and the newly added possible design with another symbol.
 This allows better assessment of the appropriateness of the new design subject to the data that have already been collected.

 10. To access the file that contains the created designs, go to the **SDOE_files** folder.
 As before, a separate folder will have been created for each design.

-11. If there is a desire to do another set in the sequential design, then the proceedure outlined above for Example 2 can be followed again.
+11. If there is a desire to do another set in the sequential design, then the procedure outlined above for Example 2 can be followed again.
 The only change will be that this time there will be 3 files that need to be imported: A **Candidate** file from which new runs can be selected, and two **History** files.
 The first of these files will be the selected design from Example USF-1, and the second the newly created design that was run as a result of Example USF-2.
 When the user clicks on **Confirm** in the **Ensemble Selection** window, the two **History** files will be aggregated into a single **Aggregated History** file.

 Example USF-3: A Uniform Space Filling Design for a Carbon Capture example in a 5-D input space
 -----------------------------------------------------------------------------------------------

 In this example, we consider a more realistic scenario of a sequential design of experiment.
-Here we explore a 5-dimensional input space with G, lldg, CapturePerc, L and SteamFlow denoting the space that we wish to explore with a space-filling design. the candidate set, **Candidate Points 8perc**, contains 93 combinations of inputs that have been validated using an ASPEN model as possible combinations for this scenario.
+Here we explore a 5-dimensional input space with G, lldg, CapturePerc, L and SteamFlow denoting the space that we wish to explore with a space-filling design.
+The candidate set, **Candidate Points 8perc**, contains 93 combinations of inputs that have been validated using an ASPEN model as possible combinations for this scenario.
 The goal is to collect 18 runs in two stages that fill the input space.
-There are some constraints on the inputs, that make the viable region irregular, and hence the candidate set is useful to avoid regions where it would be problematic to collect useful data.
+There are some constraints on the inputs, that make the viable region irregular, and hence the candidate set is useful to avoid regions where it would be problematic to collect data.

 1. After selecting the **SDOE** tab in FOQUS, click on **Load from File** and select the candidate file, **Candidate Points 8perc**.